 He seemed surprised by the question.
-“Shall a man turn his back as another is being swept to sea?”
+“Shall a man turn his back as a fellow is being swept to sea?”
 He leaned towards me.
 “The devil is seductive.
 But let him wrest this gift from you, and all is lost—”

-There was a sudden commotion as one of the onlookers fell into a fit, and her neighbors—many of them disfigured and covered in filth—pointed accusing fingers in my direction.
+He was interrupted by a sudden commotion as one of the onlookers fell into a fit, and her neighbours—many of them disfigured and covered in filth—pointed accusing fingers in my direction.

 The man stepped into view.
 “You are spellbound,” he explained.
 “Your friend has bestowed an evil charm.”
-He nodded to the cultists who were bobbing and whirling ecstatically on the other side of the street.
+He nodded to the cultists, bobbing and whirling ecstatically on the other side of the street.
 “He wants for you to join them.”

 I held up the totem, and his eyes narrowed.
 “You must repudiate that accursed thing without delay—”

 The other was aghast.
-“For the love of God,” he pleaded, “plug your ears to this deceit—”
+“For the love of God,” he pleaded, “cover your ears to this deceit—”

 "—The moment will be on us!”